What kind of knife did MacGyver use?

 His most commonly used knife was a “Tinker” model from Victorinox.
 But throughout the show, he used several different models of both Victorinox and Wenger brands to match particular tools used in the episodes.

 He also had a couple of non-production models that were obviously modified for the series.
-In “Serenity,” he has a knife with wood panels to stay in setting with the period of the episode.
+In “Serenity,” he has a knife with wood panels to stay in the setting of the episodes period.
 In “Strictly Business”, he used a knife with the Victorinox shield on the back handle of the knife instead of the front.

 The knife seen in the opening of each episode is a Wenger, as noted by its long key chain.